FAQ and General Information

 Provided the situations improve to the point where it’s safe to hold mass gatherings, the traditional Wilson County Fair will return August 12-21, 2021.
 “We look forward to brighter, better days ahead when we can gather again to celebrate all that is exceptional about Wilson County,” Clemons said.
 “Until then, stay safe, be well and support each other.
 We will miss you.”In the meantime, the fair is dedicated to planning the biggest celebration of Wilson County to “Honor our Hometown Heroes” in 2021.
 Details about all the events and activities at our fair can be found at www.wilsoncountyfair.net

-Farm Bureau Exposition Center took the TN Pledge to ensure the safety of staff, event planners and guests.
+Farm Bureau Exposition Center is committed to the safety and health event planners, guests, vendors, and our staff.
 For more information about the continued precautions our facility is taking, visit our dedicated COVID-19 page.